openjdk/jextract/doc/GUIDE.md

 ### Library Loading

-When using the `--library <libspec>` option, the generated code internally uses [`SymbolLookup::libraryLookup`](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/SymbolLookup.html#libraryLookup(java.nio.file.Path,java.lang.foreign.Arena)) to load libraries specified by `<libspec>`, after mapping the name of the library to a platform dependent name using [`System::mapLibraryName`](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/System.html#mapLibraryName(java.lang.String)).
+When using the `--library <libspec>` option, the generated code internally uses [`SymbolLookup::libraryLookup`](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/SymbolLookup.html#libraryLookup(java.nio.file.Path,java.lang.foreign.Arena)) to load libraries specified by `<libspec>`, after potentially mapping the name of the library to a platform dependent name using [`System::mapLibraryName`](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/System.html#mapLibraryName(java.lang.String)).
 This means for instance that on Linux, when specifying `--library mylib` the bindings will try to load `libmylib.so` using the OS-specific library loading mechanism on Linux, which is [`dlopen`](https://man7.org/linux/man-pages/man3/dlopen.3.html).
 This way of loading libraries also relies on OS-specific search mechanisms to find the library file.